leondreamed-archives/portfolio-showcase/slides.md

   How do texts offer insights and challenges?
 -->

 <!-- Write about How Poems See, How Poems Sound -->

+In English class, we listened to Episodes I and II of the CBC Great Poetry Series.
+Episode I, _How Poems Sound_, discussed how the structure of poems can influence meaning and interpretation.
+For example, in poetry, there are different meters which can influence the tone of the poem:

+**Trochaic**: heavy tone, tends to reflect stuff not about life (e.g. elegy (death and grief))
+\
+**Anapestic**: to hit back (usually threatening)
+\
+**Bacchic**: celebration (waltz, drinking, etc.)

+Episode II, _How Poems See_, discuss the use of literary devices like metaphors, similes, and imagery in poems to construct a vivid image in the reader's mind.
+In this episode, the host discussed a school of poetry that emerged in the 1980s known as Martianism.
+The point of a lot of these poems was to "make the familiar strange."
+In addition to Martianism, there was also a movement known as Imagism, which was an attempt to revitalize poetry by avoiding the use of similes, metaphors, symbols, and anything that was complex; the poems would create tension out of the juxtaposing of images.

 ## Time and space

 <!-- How important is cultural or historical context to the production and reception of a text?​ -->

 When reading texts, we need to consider the cultural and historical context in order to better understand the writer's intentions.
-In our course, a good example of a text that benefits from an understanding of the cultural and historical context is Things Fall Apart.
-Chinua Achebe wrote *Things Fall Apart* in response to the way European literature depicted African culture, especially in Joseph Conrad's *Heart of Darkness*.
+In our course, a good example of a text that benefits from an understanding of the cultural and historical context is _Things Fall Apart_.
+In class, we learned that Chinua Achebe wrote _Things Fall Apart_ in response to the way European literature depicted African culture, especially in Joseph Conrad's _Heart of Darkness_.

 <!-- To what extent do texts offer insight into another culture? -->